Free - Server-side FFmpeg - No registration

 What is the difference between the online tool and the Windows app?

 The online tool uses FFmpeg's SWR resampler on our server - good quality and convenient for occasional use.
 The Windows desktop app uses the soxr (SoX resampler) library at Very High Quality (VHQ) mode, which uses a much steeper anti-aliasing filter and produces audibly superior results, especially when downsampling from high sample rates.
 For professional or archival use, the desktop app is recommended.
+The desktop app also has no file size limit, drag and drop support, a recent files list, and works offline.

 Does upsampling improve audio quality?